nolar/kopf/docs/kwargs.rst

 ``settings`` is passed to activity handlers (but not to resource handlers).

 It is an object with a predefined nested structure of containers with values, which defines the operator's behaviour.
-See also: `kopf.OperatorSettings`.
+See: :class:`kopf.OperatorSettings`.

 It can be modified if needed (usually in the startup handlers).
 Every operator (if there are more than one in the same process) has its config.